 Spring Gin Cocktails

 London’s legendary Savoy Hotel opened in 1889.
 An English talent agent built it using the proceeds from his Gilbert and Sullivan opera productions, The Pirates of Penzance arguably being the most well-known.
 During that last decade of the 19th century, folks in Paris were guzzling down absinthe at an impressive rate.
 But at the Savoy, toned-down grapefruit cocktails made of nothing but gin and grapefruit juice were the choice.
-We know the greyhound is descended from these early gin-and-juices because its debut in the written record in 1930’s The Savoy Cocktail Book—a collection of popular cocktail recipes from the Savoy—describes it as “a variation of the grapefruit cocktail.”
+We know the greyhound is descended from these early gin-and-juices because its debut in the written record in the 1930s The Savoy Cocktail Book—a collection of popular cocktail recipes from the Savoy—describes it as “a variation of the grapefruit cocktail.”

 Seen in contrast to continental drinking habits, then, the greyhound is a delicious representation of stay-the-course British restraint.
 Know that, as you sit back and sip a cold greyhound on a warm spring afternoon, you’re inviting a little bit of Edwardian high society to sit with you.

 The greyhound is the definition of a simple drink.
 It has two ingredients.
 That’s so very spring of it, because spring is about showcasing and celebrating fresh ingredients.
 Grapefruit juice is front-and-center in this easy spring cocktail, and the smooth, herbal taste of gin tempers the tart and bitter bite of grapefruit.

 - Lemon wedge

 - Pour the vodka and grapefruit juice into a collins or highball glass filled 3/4ths with ice and stir